-Cases of malpractice for major assignments in the DP (including Internal and External Assessment and the Extended Essay) will be dealt with according to the Handbook of Procedures and the General Rules and Regulations of the Diploma Programme.
-After the candidate and teacher have signed the cover sheet indicating authenticity, if a case of misconduct is suspected, the school will be required to conduct an investigation and inform the IB with documentation.
-If this occurs during an examination, the report must include a full account of the incident, a statement from the candidate(s) involved, a statement from the invigilator(s), a seating plan of the examination room, and, if appropriate, the original of any unauthorized material.10
+Cases of malpractice for major assignments in the DP (including Internal and External Assessment and the Extended Essay and the ToK Essay) will be dealt with according to the Diploma Programme Assessment Procedures and the General Rules and Regulations of the Diploma Programme.
+After the candidate and the teacher have formally submitted the coursework and the teacher has confirmed its authenticity, if a case of misconduct is suspected, the school will be required to conduct an investigation and inform the IB with documentation.
+If this occurs during an examination, the report must include a full account of the incident, a statement from the candidate(s) involved, a statement from the invigilator(s), a seating plan of the examination room, and, if appropriate, the ori ginal of any unauthorized material.16